Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Guides/Packaging-Distribution-and-Deployment/pyproject.md

                         + 'Programming Language :: Python :: 3.10' : Supports Python 3.10
                         + 'Programming Language :: Python :: 3.11' : Supports Python 3.11
                         + 'Programming Language :: Python :: 3.12' : Supports Python 3.12
-        - `install_requires=[ dependencies ]` : List all your project dependencies here; These packages will be installed alongside this package
+        - `dependencies=[ dependencies ]` : List all your project dependencies here; These packages will be installed alongside this package
             + Type: List

 - `[project.urls]` : This TOML header block is where you specify URL and links related to your project